 With a membership site, you charge a monthly fee that provides members with access to exclusive educational material and content, in much the same way as a subscription-based service.

-In this comprehensive guide, we'll be taking an in-depth look at both online courses and membership sites, as well as the pros and cons of both.
+In this comprehensive guide, we'll be taking an in-depth look at both online courses and membership sites, as well as the pros and cons of each of these popular creator monetization options.
 We'll be looking at:

 - The main differences between the two formats

 - The time and effort involved to create online courses and membership sites

 - Cost differences to produce content for online courses and membership sites

 - How much money you could make by selling online courses or membership site access